paulrougieux/cobwood/paper/paper.md

 structure as described in the representation section above.

 The output data is saved to NetCDF files, which are the representation of Xarray on disk.
-Although, not frequetly used in economics, this format is widely used in earth systems modelling.
+Although, not frequently used in economics, this format is widely used in earth systems modelling.
 This makes it a good component in a system of models where economic and biophysical model exchange data.
+A method called `write_datasets_to_netcdf` sets a third dimension coordinate called `product` before saving the datasets to netcdf files.

+# Implementation

+As illustrated by the source code examples above, the labelled panel data structure makes it possible to implement readable equations.
+Figure X illustrates the data structure.
+There is an xarray dataset for each product.
+Many dataset and

+The 1D data arrays are defined by country only.
+This means that elasticities do not change across time.
+It would be possible to defined elasticities that change through time by storing the elasticities in 2D objects instead.

+Note: We have thought about setting the product as another dimension of a larger data array that would contain all products, but we have decided against this because products are treated differently and adding a third dimension to the data array would mean that we need to call the 3 dimensions each time we write equations with these data arrays.
+However, this decision can be revised and adding a third dimension could well be experimented as further development of this model.
+As explained above, the method called `write_datasets_to_netcdf` already sets a third dimension coordinate called `product` before saving the datasets to netcdf files.

+# Model run

+# Visualisation

+We can make use of Xarray's built-in visualisation capabilities to draw plots of the data contained in these panel datasets.

+TODO Figure

 # Conclusion

-This data structure can serve as the basis for further modelling improvement and should facilitate the implementation of different forest sector models within the same framework.
+We have created a new representation of panel datasets using N dimensional labelled data arrays.
+The data structure enhances source code readability so that it can serve as the basis for further modelling improvement and will facilitate the implementation of different forest sector models re-using the cobwood framework.

 # References